menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Access
 ------

-For complete details on this function, refer to :ref:`global-access`.
+For complete details on this function, refer to :ref:`access-control`.

 Scope Migration Wizard (Management Console)
 -------------------------------------------